-Oxford COVID-19 vaccine results out: Safe, induces immune response with mild side effects for some
+Oxford COVID-19 vaccine is safe, induces immune response with mild side effects in early trials

+New Delhi, July 20 In what could be termed as the biggest breakthrough of the year in the fight against the novel coronavirus pandemic, preliminary data on Oxford University's Phase-1 and Phase-2 trials on their Covid-19 vaccine showed that it is safe and induces immune response, with mild side effects in some participants, which the scientists say can be treated with the commonly available pain medication paracetamol.

-New Delhi, July 20: Scientists at Oxford University say their experimental coronavirus vaccine has been shown in an early trial to prompt a protective immune response in hundreds of people who got the shot.
+Scientists at Oxford University say their experimental coronavirus vaccine has been shown in an early trial to prompt a protective immune response in hundreds of people who got the shot.

+The preliminary results of the phase I/II trial, published in The Lancet journal, involved 1,107 healthy adults, and found that the vaccine induced an immune response both via antibodies and the T cells of the immune system up to day 56 of the ongoing trial.

+Killer T-cells: Oxford University COVID-19 vaccine hopes rise with strong trial results

+According to the researchers, the immune responses could be even greater after a second dose of the vaccine, as found in a sub-group of 10 participants.

-British researchers first began testing the vaccine in April in about 1,000 people, half of whom got the experimental vaccine.
+British researchers had first began testing the vaccine in April in about 1,000 people, half of whom got the experimental vaccine.
 Such early trials are usually designed only to evaluate safety, but in this case experts were also looking to see what kind of immune response was provoked.

 In research published Monday in the journal Lancet, scientists said that they found their experimental COVID-19 vaccine produced a dual immune response in people aged 18 to 55.